adobe/spectrum-web-components/packages/overlay/README.md

 ### Complex layered

 When an overlay is placed within a page with complex layering, the content therein can fall behind other content in the `z-index` stack.
 The following example is somewhat contrived but, imagine a toolbar next to a properties panel.
-If the toolbar has a lower `z-index` and the properties panel, any overlaid content (tooltips, etc.) within that toolbar will display underneath any content in the properties panel with which it may share pixels.
+If the toolbar has a lower `z-index` than the properties panel, any overlaid content (tooltips, etc.) within that toolbar will display underneath any content in the properties panel with which it may share pixels.

 ```html
 <div class="complex-layered-demo">